Success is thrilling.

 These are the chapters where your concepts are not very clear — not that you are lacking in application skills.

 What to do: Begin with NCERT books or your textbooks and cover the chapters thoroughly including the exercises in your text book, given at the end of the chapter.
-Then quickly go through the Smart Interactive Notes for structured reinforcement.
-Then move on to the Smart Practice Question Bank.
-This three-step sequence may sound too much but is essential for chapters where the foundation needs rebuilding from the ground up.
-Note, we have already saved a lot of time in Category 1 and Category 2 chapters by using our smart priority strategy.
+Then quickly go through the notes for structured reinforcement.
+Then move on to practice the questions for that chapter.
+This three-tier approach may sound too much but is essential for chapters where the foundation needs rebuilding from the ground up.
+We have already saved you a lot of time in Category 1 and Category 2 chapters by using our smart priority strategy.

+As part of your NEET Dropper Study plan, don’t neglect biology as it constitutes 50 percent of your total marks.
 Regardless of which category a Biology chapter falls into, you must read the NCERT textbook thoroughly.
 This is not optional.
-Why so, because Biology questions can be present from the most simple and seemingly less important texts.
-One can make 5 to 10 questions from a single line of NCERT biology.
+Why so, because Biology questions can appear from the most simple and seemingly less important texts.
+Also, the paper setters can make 5 to 10 questions from a single line of NCERT biology.
 So, be thorough and be careful while preparing NCERT biology.

-Approximately 80–85% of NEET Biology questions are drawn directly from NCERT text, in-text questions, tables, diagrams, introductions, summaries, and examples.
-Smart Interactive Notes reinforce your NCERT reading — they do not replace it for Biology.
+More than 80–85% of NEET Biology questions are drawn directly from NCERT text, in-text questions, tables, diagrams, introductions, summaries, exercises and examples.
 Even your strongest Biology chapters deserve a full NCERT read in your drop year.
 This is where NEET marks are won or lost at the margin.
-Target 350-360 in Biology, which is not difficult to achieve, if you follow the strategy given here.
-More than half of the battle is won with Biology itself.
+Target 350-360 in Biology, which is not difficult to achieve, if you follow the NEET dropper preparation strategy given here.
+More than half of the battle is won with only Biology itself.

 Not every NEET drop year student has taken a full gap year.
-Many are partial droppers — students pursuing a course, BDS, BAMS or BSc, they do not intend to pursue long-term, while preparing for a Government MBBS seat through NEET 2027.
+Many are NEET partial droppers — students pursuing BDS, BAMS or AYUSH courses or BSc, they do not intend to pursue long-term, while preparing for a Government MBBS seat through NEET 2027.

-You already have your commitments to the other course which you are pursuing— which means the Priority Approach is perfectly suited to your schedule and you can manage your time in the most optimised manner.
-Strong chapters go directly to practice.
-Average chapters get a focused 1–2 hours revision with Smart Notes followed by practice.
-You extract maximum output from every hour available.
+As a partial NEET dropper, the Priority Approach is perfectly suited to your schedule and you can manage your time in the most optimised manner.
+For strong chapters, go directly to practice.
+For average chapters, get a focused 1–2 hours revision notes followed by practice.
+You extract maximum output from every hour available with this strategically designed dropper preparation plan for NEET 2027.

-NEET Dropper Study Plan — Month-by-Month Schedule for 2027
+NEET 2027 Dropper Study Plan — Month-by-Month Schedule

-A note on timing: This schedule assumes you start in May–June 2026.
-If you are reading this after July, compress the earlier phases or stretch your study time to accommodate for lost time — do not skip them.
-Setting chapter priorities and reading NCERT Biology are non-negotiable regardless of when you begin.
-The urgency to start gets increasingly alarming with every week that passes.
+Any study plan for NEET droppers demands laying down month-by-month scheduling and milestones.
+This schedule given here assumes you start in May–June 2026.
+If you are reading this after July, compress the earlier phases or stretch your study time to accommodate for lost time.
+Setting chapter priorities and reading NCERT Biology are non-negotiable regardless of when you begin your drop year preparations for NEET 2027.
+The urgency to start gets increasingly pressing with every passing week.

 Months 1–3: Biology and Chemistry Foundation